 There are many types of vehicle wrecks that can result in serious injuries.
 Matters handled by our auto accident attorneys include:

 Each of these case types can result in catastrophic injury.
 Such harm means lost income, excessive medical bills, the need for ongoing medical care as well as a decreased quality of life.
 Hiring a law firm with experience in such matters can make a difference in whether or not you gain the compensation you deserve.

 Our attorneys only handle cases involving serious injuries and will not see your case as a “quick settlement.”
 Once retained, we will immediately contact the insurance company so they will deal with us directly.
 We will work with vocational, economic, and rehabilitative experts to establish the extent of your projected care as well as the amount of economic damage done to your career.

 If the insurance company refuses to settle and denies you the relief that you are entitled to then we will file a Petition to begin a lawsuit.
-Our firm has been handling such cases in Fort Worth, and throughout Texas, since 1982.
+Our firm has been handling such cases in Hurst, and throughout Texas, since 1982.
 We are ready to assist you.
-We also handle matters in Dallas, Hurst, Euless, Bedford, Haltom City, Richland Hills, North Richland Hills, Watauga, Grapevine, Colleyville, Southlake, Arlington, Keller, and Grand Prairie.
+We also handle matters in Dallas, Fort Worth, Euless, Bedford, Haltom City, Richland Hills, North Richland Hills, Watauga, Grapevine, Colleyville, Southlake, Arlington, Keller, and Grand Prairie.

-Chuck’s expertise has been used to defend people in Fort Worth, and throughout our state, since our firm was founded in 1982.
+Chuck’s expertise has been used to defend people throughout our state, since our firm was founded in 1982.
 This experience is one reason why we tell potential clients that if they can find a better law firm then they should hire that firm.
 Do not risk your future to a less-experienced lawyer.
 Contact our attorneys online or by telephone today.